Gelfand-Fuks cohomology of vector fields on algebraic varieties: Gelfand-Fuks cohomology for varieties with uniformizing parameters

 Let $\L_+$ be the non-negatively graded part of the Lie algebra $\Der (\k[X_1, \dots, X_n])$, and let $\widehat{\L}_+$ be its completion.
 From Theorem \ref{theorem:BItheorem22}, the Lie algebra of jets of vector fields decomposes as follows:

 Let $W$ be a finite-dimensional $\L_+$-module.
 By Lemma 2 in \cite{Billig2007}, graded components $\L_d$ act as zero on $W$ for $d$ large enough.
-This implies that $W$ is also a module for the completion $\widehat{\L}_+$.
 Simple finite-dimensional $\L_+$-modules are precisely simple finite-dimensional modules for $\gl_n \cong \L_0$, with $\L_d$ acting trivially for $d \geq 1$.

-Given a $D$-module $S$ and a finite-dimensional $\L_+$-module $W$, the tensor product $M = S \otimes W$ is a module for the semi-direct product $V \ltimes (A \otimes \widehat{\L}_+$).
+Given a $D$-module $S$ and a finite-dimensional $\L_+$-module $W$, the tensor product $M = S \otimes W$ is a module for the semi-direct product $V \ltimes (A \wo \L_+$).
 Taking into account isomorphism (\ref{iso}), we conclude that $M$ is a module for $A \widehat{\sp} V$.
-Note that in the isomorphism (\ref{iso}), elements of the form $\sum_{j=d}^\infty x_j$ with $x_j \in \Delta^j \otimes_A V$ are precisely those that are mapped into the space $A \otimes \prod_{j=d}^\infty \L_j$.
+Note that in the isomorphism (\ref{iso}), elements of the form $\sum_{j=d}^\infty x_j$ with $x_j \in \Delta^{j+1} \otimes_A V$ are precisely those that are mapped into the space $A \wo \L_{\geq d}$.
 Thus for $d$ large enough, such elements annihilate $M$ and we conclude that $M$ is a differentiable $AV$-module.

 Let us describe the structure of an $AV$-module on $M = S \otimes W$.
 Here $A$ acts on $S$ and the action of the vector fields is given as follows (cf. \cite{BilligFutornyNilsson}):

 for $f \in A, s\in S, w \in W$.
 Note that the sum in the right-hand side is finite since elements of $\L_+$ of high enough degree annihilate $W$.